 (2) At a minimum the filename must contain .csv after decryption otherwise the file will be rejected by ERCOT.
 Files will be sent with a NAESB input-format of “FF.”
 Any file extension other than .csv, such as .xml or .x12 will fail at ERCOT.

-(3) CRs will not split their Customer billing contact information for a single DUNS # into multiple files.
+(3) CRs will shall not split their Customer billing contact information for a single DUNS # into multiple files.
 An additional file for the same DUNS # will overwrite the previously sent file, resulting in only partial information being saved.
 For any DUNS #s that do not have active ESI IDs, the CR will not be required to submit a file for Customer billing contact information.

 (4) ERCOT will validate that all mandatory data elements are present and meet formatting requirements.